Oreo-Cat/greek-myths-storyboard/README.md

 > **Greek Myths Storyboard** is an interactive, React-powered knowledge graph that maps Greek mythology as an infinite-scrollable web of stories, characters, events, and fate-loops.

-Built collaboratively between me and **Jake — a GPT AI code oracle**, this project is designed to be:
+Built collaboratively between me and **Jake — a GPT AI code assisstant**, this project is designed to be:

 - 🧭 **Explorable**: Tap into any myth and follow sub-stories as deeply as you wish.
 - 🧩 **Interconnected**: Stories aren't isolated — they’re threaded by cause, timeline, character, and theme.